Should Investors Worry About U - GuruFocus.com

-The latest data from GuruFocus shows that Chairman and CEO Thomas Toomey sold 20000 shares of UDR Inc (UDR) on 2022-11-23.
+The latest data from GuruFocus shows that CHAIRPERSON & CEO Martine Rothblatt sold 16000 shares of United Therapeutics Corp (UTHR) on 2022-11-30.

 Investors may be concerned when an insider sells shares.
 It could be a sign that insiders are turning bearish on the stock of their own company.
 Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if UDR Inc deserves some skepticism from investors.
+Let’s take a look at this insider sell to see if United Therapeutics Corp deserves some skepticism from investors.

-Over the past year, Thomas Toomey has sold 20000 shares in total.
+Over the past year, Martine Rothblatt has sold 198328 shares in total.

-In other words, the recent sell was the only time that Thomas Toomey sold shares over the past year.
-It is possible that they have recently changed their mind about the stock due to some unfavorable development.
+This means that Martine Rothblatt has been selling their company’s stock over a longer term.
+This could actually be a positive sign for the stock, contrary to expectations.
+When insiders sell frequently, it could be because their company issues a lot of stock options to pay executives.
+The executives will then sell some of the new shares for cash.
+Of course, it is also possible that the selling was due to insiders becoming more bearish on the stock.
+Investors should be cautious when evaluating insider selling.

 Insider trends